ajmatson/Websense-WCG-Auto-Backup-Script/README.md

 ```00 00 * * * python /your/directory/wcg_auto_snapshot.py```

 ####SCP Setup:
 To use SCP you need to setup your keys ahead of time.
-To generate a new set of private keys on the Content Gateway machine type:
+To generate a new set of private keys on the Content Gateway machine the following command and follow the prompts, do not set a password or the script will fail:

 ```root@proxy# ssh-keygen -t rsa```